KrishkkT/Personal-Portfolio/README.md

 - 📱 Fully responsive design for all devices
 - 📜 Dynamic Projects & Certifications
 - 🧠 Skill-based categorization with custom icons
-- 🔐 Cybersecurity section to showcase skills & certs
+- 🔐 Section to showcase skills & certs

 ---